Archerhaha/LOLGameWinPrediction/README.md

-# ORIE 4741 Project <br/>
+# ORIE 4741 Project -- League of Legend Game Win Prediction<br/>

 Project Name:LOL Game Win Prediction<br/>
 <br/>
 Team Members: Yuhan Li(yl2794), Jiang Zhu(jz858), Anqi Ren(ar2293)<br/>
 <br/>
-Project Description:This project focuses on exploring the effect of game-in events leading to a play victory.
+Project Description: This project focuses on exploring the effect of game-in events leading to a play victory.
 The dataset, which is collected from League of Legends, is obtained from Kaggle.